arunavanag591/mypage/index.md

 ---
 ## Ph.D.
 Candidate in Computer Science, University of Nevada, Reno, USA

 I am currently a 5th-year Ph.D.
 Comnputer Science student at the University of Nevada, Reno, working under [Dr. Floris van Breugel](https://www.florisvanbreugel.com/).
+I am currently looking for full-time job or postdoctoral positions, in the field of LLMs, speech and audio, brain computer interfaces, computational biology.

 My research leverages large real-world datasets, focusing on statistical modeling, machine learning, and deep learning methods to develop predictive models and estimators for dynamic systems.
 I am proficient in Python, C++, and various data analysis/MLOps tools.
 Key achievements during my PhD :
 - Implemented statistical models and Kalman filtering techniques on real world large datasets (15 million rows), achieving 82% prediction accuracy for source localization in outdoor dynamic systems.
 [Paper](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2024.0169).

 - Developed a data-driven simulator using Gaussian Process Regression and Bayesian optimization to predict spatio-temporal chemical occurrences.
 This simulator, fine-tuned with real-world statistics, serves as a testing platform for algorithm development, allowing artificial agents to experiment in a realistic and robust environment.

 A list of my [publications](https://arunavanag591.github.io/about/publications/) and github repositories can be found [here](https://github.com/arunavanag591)

 ### MS, Electrical Engineering (CV & Motion planning), North Carolina State University